-Don’t get it twisted, I don’t think college is a magical thing that ensures success.
+Don’t get it twisted.
+I don’t think college is a magical thing that ensures success.
 Many people go on to be successful and have awesome careers without it.
-However, it does help you jump through societal hoops and help you become a critical thinker.
+However, it does help you jump through societal hoops and become a critical thinker.
 I love education for that reason.

 It’s only been about eight months since I’ve been at my current job.
 I love it.
-It’s a big shiny pond and I am proud to work there.
-The prestige of the place aside, I am challenged in ways I need to be.
+It’s a big, shiny pond, and I am proud to work there.
+Aside from the prestige of the place, I am challenged in ways I need to be.

-When we get too comfortable in a job, I think our faith muscles get weak.
+When we get too comfortable in a job, our faith muscles weaken.
 For the last ten years, I worked at a place that was like a mental empty bucket for me.
-The challenge of the position was far in the past and I had innovated as much as I could there.
+The challenge of the position was far in the past, and I had innovated as much as possible there.
 I was bored.
 The organizational culture repulsed me.

-I needed to be in a place that would stretch me and force me to call on Jesus for help.
-Welp, I found it.
+I needed to be in a place that would stretch and force me to call on Jesus for help.
+Well, I found it.

-For the last eight months, it has been a blast and I liked my manager.
+The last eight months have been a blast, and I liked my manager.
 She was pretty busy, so I had to navigate my own way around my role.
 I came up with ideas and innovations as the Lord supplied.
-She let me soar and try stuff and I went for the gold every chance I could.
+She let me soar and try stuff, and I went for the gold every chance I could.